kadhirvelm/king-of-dares/README.md

 # kod

-Kings of dares, a web app for Kings, the game
+Kings of dares, a web app for Kings, the game.